ionic-team/ionic-docs/src/content/layout/grid.md

 </ion-grid>
 ```

 Columns can also align themselves differently than other columns by adding the alignment attribute directly to the column.
-For a list of available attributes, see [column attributes](#column-attributes).
+For a list of available attributes, see [css utilities](/docs/layout/css-utilities#flex-item-properties).

 ```html
 <ion-grid>